counsyl/stor/docs/index.rst

 ----------------------
 For more detailed documentation about the various interfaces offered by Counsyl Storage Utils, check out the following:

+- :ref:`cli`: In depth documentation about the command line interface.
 - :ref:`main_interface`: In depth documentation about the main interface.
 - :ref:`swift`: In depth documentation about Swift access.
 - :ref:`posix`: In depth documentation about Posix access.